-In the years since, we have hosted 132 bespoke events and funded over 680 day trips through our grants programme, providing over 47,000 individual experiences for young people and their families all over the UK.
-In 2018 we relaunched as a grant giving foundation to support others to host their own inclusive and creative events, workshops or legacy programmes.
+In 2018, we relaunched as a grant-giving foundation to support others to host their own inclusive and creative events, workshops or legacy programmes.

-Hosting and developing large scale inclusive events, such as the UK’s largest indoor Pan-disability football tournament, we have developed a flexible understanding of what is required to ensure activities are accessible, safe and fun.
-Alongside this our Special Projects have championed inclusion and innovation.
+We hosted and developed large scale inclusive events, such as the UK’s largest indoor pan-disability football tournament.
+Having a flexible approach and ensuring our activities were accessible, safe and fun was vital.
+We have always championed inclusion and innovation.